cityofasheville/bedrock2/README.md

 Bedrock works in conjunction with the data inventory itself, which is maintained in the [managed-data-assets repository](https://github.com/cityofasheville/managed-data-assets).

+## Deployment

+BRANCH must be set on the resource name as well as the Name tag.

+## Older README Content - Delete or Move
 Bedrock consists of two parts, a set of command-line scripts and a collection of AWS infrastructure that implements an ETL system.

 ### Asset Preprocessing